katiehuangx/Learn-Python/README.md

 ```

 ## Combine worksheets in Excel workbook

+Append means to combine rows in multiple dataframes whereas merge is to merge columns.

 ```python
 # Create empty dataframe to hold all loaded sheets
 combined_df = pd.DataFrame()